kleintob/website/content/building-blocks/store-and-document-your-data/store-data/aws-s3-buckets.md

 ---
 title: "Use AWS S3 Buckets"
 description: "This block explains how to list contents, download content from and upload content to an AWS S3 bucket with boto3."
-keywords: "aws, s3, boto3, python, bucket, list contents, upload"
+keywords: "aws, s3, boto3, python, bucket, list contents, upload, dowload, automate"
 #date: 2021-02-17
 #weight: 4
 author: "Nazli Alagöz"